1121 Director of Fitness and Athletic Training – West Plains

 CLASSIFICATION Exempt

-IMMEDIATE SUPERVISOR Associate Vice-Chancellor for University/Community Programs
+IMMEDIATE SUPERVISOR Associate Vice-Chancellor for Athletics and Community Engagement

 GENERAL FUNCTION